Village Care Project

 Adults, Couples, Solo Travelers, Youth (mature youth 15 and older with parent/guardian) and active Seniors are all welcome.
 Accommodations at some locations are limited however we will try our best to make you comfortable.

-Note we are a group that is accepting of all races, creeds, colors, lifestyles & religions.
-We are non-political. (we ask that everyone refrains from religious & political discussions).
+Note we are traveling as humanitarians with no intention of trying to change their cultures.
+Our group is accepting of all races, creeds, colors, lifestyles & religions.
+We are secular and non-political and we ask that everyone refrains from religious & political hot topic discussions.

 Mature Youth +15 (with parent or guardian) are welcome.